for boys and girls

 Tuition options include Piano, Voice, Flute, Violin, Saxophone, Clarinet, Guitar, Drum Kit and Recorder.
 Music theory is either taught by the music teacher during practical lessons or in specialised music theory classes as when pupils advance and prepare to write external UNISA examinations.
 Students are also encouraged to enter external examinations through Trinity Guildhall and Trinity Rockschool.
 An informal school evaluation assessment and report is produced at the end of the first semester and a formal examination and report is made at the end of the year.

-Sport is a vital part of the curriculum at Woodridge, not only for promoting physical development and co-ordination, but also to build character and nurture self-confidence.
-While we believe that competition against other schools encourages the development of self-control, co-operation, loyalty, unselfishness, determination, commitment, leadership, team work and initiative we also feel that sport should be played for the right reasons, is educationally sound and with enjoyment being a priority.
+Sport is a vital part of the curriculum at Woodridge, not only for promoting physical development and coordination, but also to build character and nurture self-confidence.
+While we believe that competing against other schools encourages the development of self-control, co-operation, loyalty, unselfishness, determination, commitment, leadership, teamwork and initiative, we also feel that sport should be played for the right reasons, with enjoyment being a priority.

 At Woodridge it is compulsory to participate in sport.
 Each term, the various choices will be presented to pupils and each pupil will have to select at least one summer and one winter sport.
 Attendance at all practices as well as matches are compulsory and pupils are expected to be available for sporting events on weekends.

 The spirit and determination shown by Woodridge sports teams have, more often than not, enabled our sides to achieve fantastic results.
-This is backed up by the solid reputation our teams have when attending festivals, especially the Independent Schools festivals, where we have been consistently being successful.
+This is backed up by the solid reputation our teams have when attending festivals, especially the Independent Schools festival, where we have been consistently successful.

 Individually a number of our pupils have excelled even further and have been selected to represent provincial sides in swimming, cricket, water polo, athletics, hockey (both boys and girls) squash and rugby.

-- Caylin Maree (SA U16 High Performance hockey squad)
+- Caylin Maree, Atlegang Koka, Sidne Adams (SA U16 High Performance Hockey Squad)

-- Cody Schoeman and Kamva Dyakala (SA U16 High Performance hockey squad).
+- Kamva Dyakala (SA U17 High Performance Hockey Squad)

 We are very proud of the achievements of our sportsmen and women over the years and our latest success story is Colin Ingram, South African Protea Cricketer.